Ksenia Chizhova

 I combine the methodologies of literary and cultural studies to work on vernacular Korean writing and calligraphy from the 17th century to the present and open new avenues for the study of women, gender, and family in Korea.

-My first book, Kinship Novels of Early Modern Korea: Between Genealogical Time and the Domestic Everyday(link is external), looks into the rise and fall of the lineage novel (kamun sosŏl), a genre that was coeval with Korean patrilineal kinship practice, and that narrated the kinship conflicts between the 17th and early 20th centuries.
+My first book, Kinship Novels of Early Modern Korea: Between Genealogical Time and the Domestic Everyday), looks into the rise and fall of the lineage novel (kamun sosŏl), a genre that was coeval with Korean patrilineal kinship practice, and that narrated the kinship conflicts between the 17th and early 20th centuries.
 I ground the active cultural role of elite women—as readers, calligraphers, and manuscript makers—within the patriarchal kinship society, and show how vernacular Korean calligraphy evolved as aestheticized bodily discipline determined by the gender politics of kinship.
 Moreover, I uncover the contours of distinctly elite vernacular practices in a time and place where literary Chinese, the East Asian lingua franca, was understood by modern-day scholars as the only expression of sophisticated literary culture.

 My ongoing interest in vernacular Korean calligraphy leads me to my second, now in progress, book, Women in the Media History of the Korean Script: 1600/2000.
 In this project, I trace the shifts in gender politics and infrastructure of graphic media that shaped the visual aesthetics of the Korean script, from the 17th century calligraphic practice to the contemporary fonts and graphic design in the two Koreas.
 A chapter from this book focused on the use of calligraphy in North Korean mass mobilization art is available as an article in the 27.2 (2022) issue of the Journal of Korean Studies.